EricThomson/deepglue/docs/index.md

 The goal is for readability and clarity of code to be the guiding value as it will maximize understanding and progress.
 Check out [Usage](usage.md) on how to use deepglue.

-To inspect thne different functions available sese the [API page](api.md).
+To inspect the different functions available sese the [API page](api.md) (coming soon)

-This is pre-beta and a WORK IN PROGRESS
+This is pre-alpha -- a rapidly changing WORK IN PROGRESS where things will break.

 ## Features
 - Plotting utilities